 The process of an AD diagnosis most often begins with a primary care physician and likely also includes a neurologist or geriatrician.
-A diagnosis is generally a multifaceted effort, requiring a detailed patient history, information from family and friends, and physical, neurological, and neuropsychological exams and lab tests.6 Ideally, this process leads to the discovery of criteria specific to AD that distinguish the disease from other forms of dementia (see sidebar at right for information about other types of dementia).
+A diagnosis is generally a multifaceted effort, requiring a detailed patient history, information from family and friends, and physical, neurological, and neuropsychological exams and lab tests.6 Ideally, this process leads to the discovery of criteria specific to AD that distinguish the disease from other forms of dementia.

-The current criteria, published in April of this year by three expert workgroups spearheaded by the Alzheimer’s Association and the National Institute on Aging of the National Institutes of Health, include cognitive or behavioral symptoms that:
+The current criteria were created by three expert workgroups spearheaded by the Alzheimer’s Association and the National Institute on Aging of the National Institutes of Health, include cognitive or behavioral symptoms that: